ministryofjustice/cloud-platform-user-docs/03-other-topics/006-prometheus.md

       [ ... ]
     }
 ```

+Make sure you've included the `label` and that the JSON string is properly indented.
+Also, name of the key in the `ConfigMap` must end in `-dashboard.json`.
+Please note that you can have multiple dashboards exported in a single `ConfigMap` as well.

 3. Use `kubectl` to apply the `ConfigMap` above, your dashboard should be visible in Grafana shortly.